SoftwareAG/c8y-releasenotes/README.md

 To display multiple blocks of content and provide anchor links to display in the navigator, you'll have to follow these steps:

-1. add a directory with the exact same name as the markdown file adding the suffix `-bundle`, e.g. `introduction-bundle`.
+1. Add a directory with the exact same name as the markdown file adding the suffix `-bundle`, e.g. `overview-bundle`.

 &nbsp;